modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Mist Keyboard talking Points.md

 It might take a little tweaking to get them laid out exactly where I want them, so I usually uncheck the option to "Route with switches" until I'm done messing with it.
 Then I run it one final time and it'll connect the diodes and the switches for me.

-At this point, I shouldha
+At this point, I have all the switches, diodes, LEDs and capacitors in place, so I can get start